-To help guide our efforts to live out our core values of Inclusiveness and Respect for our community members with disabilities, we have joined the Disability Confident scheme as an employer who is Disability Confident Committed.
-The commitments we have signed up to as part of this scheme are as follows:
+To help guide our efforts to live out our core values of inclusiveness and respect for our community members with disabilities, we have joined the Disability Confident scheme as a Disability Confident Employer (Level 2).
+The commitments we have signed up to as part of this scheme fall into two categories:

-Our work as an employer who is Disability Confident Committed is supported by collaboration and consultation with our Disability Staff Network and Disabled Students Network, as we work to centre lived experience in our efforts to create a more inclusive campus environment.
+Our work as a Disability Confident Employer is supported by collaboration and consultation with our Disability Staff Network and Disabled Students Network, as we work to centre lived experience in our efforts to create a more inclusive campus environment.

 Another core initiative in fostering an inclusive culture for St Mary’s disabled staff and students is our participation in the Sunflower Scheme.
 Launched by our Disability Staff Network, SMSU, Widening Participation, and Student Services, the scheme allows staff and students with hidden disabilities to discreetly indicate to people around them that they might need additional support, help, or a little more time.